There are numerous graves at Père Lachaise with sculpted effigies of people sitting, lounging or sleeping on top of their tomb.

 Pierre’s acquittal on the murder charge caused enormous public outrage that erupted into a number of violent uprisings.
 To quell anger, a plebiscite forced changes to the French constitution that benefited the people in rural areas.
 However, this peace didn’t last long.
 It was the beginning of the end for the Second Republic.

-Like mentioned above, Victor Noir’s grave is what originally sparked this post.
+As mentioned above, Victor Noir’s grave is what originally sparked this post.
 Noir was 21-years old when he was murdered.
 Newspapers say he was due to be married the next day.

 Victor Noir was originally buried in Cimetière de Neuilly-sur-Seine.
 But, after the establishment of the Third Republic, his body was moved to Père Lachaise Cemetery.
 The bronze sculpture atop his grave was created by Jules Dalou 20-years after Victor’s death.